 \subsection{Blandford-Znajek mechanism}

 The \citet[][BZ hereafter]{Blandford1977} mechanism can produce efficient energy extraction from a BH threaded by a large-scale magnetic field in relative rotation with respect to the BH.
-The mechanism operates in force-free regions (i.e.~regions where the matter contribution to the stress energy tensor is negligible with respect to the electromagnetic one) close to the BH horizon \citep[e.g.][]{Komissarov2004,McKinney2004,McKinney2005,DeVilliers2005,Hawley2006,Hawley2007,Tchekhovskoy2010}.
-In the case of a Kerr black hole with dimensionless spin parameter $a_\mathrm{BH}$, the extracted power depends on the strength of the radial component $B^r$ of the magnetic field at the horizon, and on the spin parameter \citep{Blandford1977,Komissarov2004,Tchekhovskoy2010}.
-The magnetic field is most naturally brought to the BH horizon by an accretion disc, where it can be amplified by means of the magnetorotational instability \citep[MRI,][]{Balbus1991,Hawley1991}.
-In stationary accretion conditions, it is plausible to expect the MRI to saturate to a definite disc magnetization that does not depend on the seed magnetic field strength.
-Indeed, based on a series of axisymmetric general-relativistic magneto-hydrodynamical simulations of Kerr BHs surrounded by thick accretion discs seeded with a dipole magnetic field (described in \citealt{McKinney2004}), \citet{McKinney2005} found that after an initial transient phase the disc magnetization saturates, and the accretion-to-jet energy conversion efficiency of the BZ process stabilizes depending solely on the BH spin, being well described by the simple relation $\eta_\mathrm{BZ,jet}\sim 0.068\,\Omega_\mathrm{H}^5(a_\mathrm{BH})$ for $a>0.5$.
-Here $\Omega_\mathrm{H}=a_\mathrm{BH}/(1+\sqrt{1-a_\mathrm{BH}^2})$ is the dimensionless angular frequency at the BH horizon.
-The full set of their simulations (see Fig.~\ref{fig:BZ_eff}), including those with $a<0.5$, can be fit by the function
+The mechanism operates in force-free regions (i.e.~regions where the matter contribution to the stress energy tensor is negligible with respect to the electromagnetic contribution) close to the BH horizon \citep[e.g.][]{Komissarov2004,McKinney2004,McKinney2005,DeVilliers2005,Hawley2006,Hawley2007,Tchekhovskoy2010}.
+In the case of a Kerr BH with dimensionless spin parameter $a_\mathrm{BH}$, the extracted power depends on the strength of the radial component $B^r$ of the magnetic field at the horizon, as well as on the spin parameter \citep{Blandford1977,Komissarov2004,Tchekhovskoy2010}.
+The magnetic field is most naturally brought to the BH horizon by an accretion disc, where it can be amplified by means of the magneto-rotational instability \citep[MRI,][]{Balbus1991,Hawley1991}.
+In stationary accretion conditions, it is plausible to expect the MRI to saturate to a definite disc magnetisation that does not depend on the seed magnetic field strength.
+Indeed, based on a series of axisymmetric general-relativistic magneto-hydrodynamical (GRMHD) simulations of Kerr BHs surrounded by thick accretion discs seeded with a dipole magnetic field (described in \citealt{McKinney2004}), \citet{McKinney2005} found that, after an initial transient phase, the disc magnetisation saturates and the accretion-to-jet energy conversion efficiency of the BZ process stabilises depending solely on the BH spin, which is well described by the simple relation $\eta_\mathrm{BZ,jet}\sim 0.068\,\Omega_\mathrm{H}^5(a_\mathrm{BH})$ for $a>0.5$.
+Here, $\Omega_\mathrm{H}=a_\mathrm{BH}/(1+\sqrt{1-a_\mathrm{BH}^2})$ is the dimensionless angular frequency at the BH horizon.
+The full set of their simulations (see Fig.~\ref{fig:BZ_eff}), including those with $a<0.5$, can be fitted by the function

-Three-dimensional simulations by a different group, described in \citet{DeVilliers2005}, \citet{Hawley2006} and \citet{Hawley2007}, find a somewhat different saturation efficiency, which can be described (see again Fig.~\ref{fig:BZ_eff}) by the simple expression
+Three-dimensional simulations by a different group, described in \citet{DeVilliers2005}, \citet{Hawley2006}, and \citet{Hawley2007}, find a somewhat different saturation efficiency, which can be described (see again Fig.~\ref{fig:BZ_eff}) by the simple expression